 For medical questions, we encourage you to review our information with your doctor.

-Skin cancers often don't cause bothersome symptoms until they have grown quite large.
+Basal and squamous cell skin cancers often don't cause bothersome symptoms until they have grown quite large.
 Then they may itch, bleed, or even hurt.
-But typically they can be seen or felt long before they reach this point.
+But often they can be seen or felt long before they reach this point.

-Basal cell cancers usually develop on areas exposed to the sun, especially the face, head, and neck, but they can occur anywhere on the body.
+Basal cell cancers (BCCs) usually develop on areas exposed to the sun, especially the face, head, neck, and arms, but they can occur anywhere on the body.

 These cancers can appear as: